diquah/pexe-legacy/README.md

 **\<args>** - Arguments.
 * `-b` `--build`: Build mode.
 * `-i` `--include`: Specify files or regex include in executable.
-By default, all files and folders in the directory are included besides .pexe files.
+By default, all files and folders in the directory are included besides .pexe files and the bin folder.
 * `-l` `--lib`: Specify files or regex to put in a linked library instead of the executable.
 Create multiple linked libraries by using the argument again: `-l a.py -l b.py c.py`

 * `-r` `--run`: Run mode.
+* `-a` `--args`: Specify list of arguments to pass to .pexe: `pexe.py applicaton.pexe -r <arguments>`

 If both build and run modes are used, the target should be as specified for build mode.